-The Latest: Chiefs decline their option on backup QB Foles
+The Latest: Chargers re-sign Addae, Windt and Clemens

 The Chiefs could also bring him back on a less expensive deal.

-- David Skretta reporting from Kansas City, Missouri
+- David Skretta reporting from Kansas City, Missouri.

 ---